 Efficient and Large-Scale Operating Platforms

-We service over \$300 billion in education loans for approximately 12 million customers.
-These loans are owned by Navient and third parties, including for ED.
-We have demonstrated scalable infrastructure with capacity to manage large volumes of complex transactions with continued efficiency improvements.
+We service over \$300 billion in education loans.
+These loans are owned by Navient and third parties, including ED.
+We have demonstrated scalable infrastructure with capacity to manage large volumes of complex transactions with sustained efficiency improvements.